KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/1scaffold/README.md

 # Application foundation

 Let's create the app!
 In your command line application, navigate to your Coding & Cocktails code directory.
+This is where we'll create the project.

 {% codeblock %}terminal{% codeblock %}
 ```sh